Kiel: Transport

 The Port of Kiel is a significant port for passenger and cargo shipping from Germany to Scandinavia, the Baltic States and Russia.
 Passenger ferries operate to and from Gothenburg in Sweden (Stena Line, 131/2 hours, daily), Oslo in Norway (Color Line, 191/2 hours, daily), and Klaipėda in Lithuania (DFDS Lisco, 21 hours, 6 times per week).
-Cargo ferries operate from and to Saint Petersburg in Russia (DFDS Lisco, twice a week), and Kaliningrad in Russia (NSA, once a week).
+Cargo ferries operate to and from Saint Petersburg in Russia (DFDS Lisco, twice a week), and Kaliningrad in Russia (NSA, once a week).

 The nearest international airport is Hamburg Airport, which is situated approximately 90 km to the south of Kiel.
-There is a shuttle bus service (KIELIUS) operating between Hamburg Airport and Kiel central railway station.
+There is a shuttle bus service (KIELIUS) operating between Hamburg Airport and Kiel's central railway station.
 There is also an airport at Lübeck.